mikf/gallery-dl/docs/configuration.rst

 Description
     Password value used to access protected files and folders.

-    Note: Leave this value empty or undefined to be interactively prompted for a password when needed (see `getpass() <https://docs.python.org/3/library/getpass.html#getpass.getpass>`__).
+    Leave this value empty or undefined
+    to be interactively prompted for a password when needed (see `getpass() <https://docs.python.org/3/library/getpass.html#getpass.getpass>`__).